 English language level of IELTS 6.5 for international students

-Non-standard applications are welcome and careful consideration will be given to applicant’s career history, experience and other learning.
+Non-standard applications are welcome - careful consideration will be given to your career history, experience and other learning

 This hugely popular course is a versatile and enriching environment for a diverse range of professionals.
 To name a few, we’ve welcomed people from youth and community work, business, leadership and management, the armed forces and early years education backgrounds.
 There are few roles in which this expertise can’t be put to good use.